terminal

 |---|---|

 VALET_PROJECT_URL | Full project URL for codegen server push.
-Overridden by --server. |
+Overridden by --project-url. |

 VALET_DEPLOY_KEY | Deploy key for authenticated pushes.
 Overridden by --deploy-key. |